Rostrevor - Magill

 Rostrevor - Magill has a typical household mix, with a fairly typical median household size

-Family households account for 69.1% of all households, including 32.8% couples with children, 23.8% couples without children, and 11.2% single parent families.
-Non-family households constitute the remaining 30.9%, with lone person households at 27.3% and group households making up 3.6%.
+Family households constitute 69.1 percent of all households, including 32.8 percent couples with children, 23.8 percent couples without children, and 11.2 percent single parent families.
+Non-family households comprise the remaining 30.9 percent, with lone person households at 27.3 percent and group households making up 3.6 percent of the total.
 The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households